RahulNegi123/Codeforces-C/README.md

 # Codeforces-C
-Solution of Codeforces problemset in C
+Solution of Codeforces problemset in C programming Language.